tim273/weather_radio_scripts/README.md

     man darkice.cfg

-Next, add an copy the init script for Darkice so it starts on boot:
+Next, copy the init script for Darkice so it starts on boot and make it executable:

     sudo cp ~/weather_radio_scripts/darkice /etc/init.d
+    sudo chmod +x /etc/init.d/darkice

 Then add Darice to the service mechanism so that it runs automatically at boot:

-    sudo chmod +x /etc/init.d/darkice
     sudo update-rc.d darkice defaults

 ### Setup for RTL SDR